 Cavendish School is well reported, with many articles and input by the children.
 We also report village news, and always welcome photos or articles about any subject, memories etc you would like to submit.

-The Magazine only costs 50p per month, delivered to your door, or we can, at cost, post copies within the UK or overseas.
-If you would like more information, have any comments or suggestions, or would be interested in advertising, then contact us at firstname.lastname@example.org
+The Magazine can be bought from the Duck or Grouse, delivered to your door, or, at cost, posted within the UK or overseas.
+If you would like more information, have any comments or suggestions, or would be interested in advertising, then contact us at email@example.com

 To view a previous copy of the magazine, click here .